CosmoLike/cocoa/README.md

         whovian@cocoa:~$ conda init bash
         whovian@cocoa:~$ source ~/.bashrc
-        whovian@cocoa:~$ git lfs install

-The container already comes with conda Cocoa environment pre-installed:

-        whovian@cocoa:~$ conda activate cocoa
+Now procede with the normal cocoa installation

-When the user exits the container, how to restart it?
+- When the user exits the container, how to restart it?
 Type

         $ docker start -ai cocoa2023

-How to run Jupyter Notebooks remotely when using Cocoa within the whovian-cocoa container?
+- How to run Jupyter Notebooks remotely when using Cocoa within the whovian-cocoa container?
 First, type the following command:

         whovian@cocoa:~$ jupyter notebook --no-browser --port=8080